 Challenges for Indonesia’s Economy

-For starters, let’s take a look at some of the good things about the Indonesian economy.
+For starters, let’s take a look at some of the good things about the Indonesian market.
 The country is the largest in Southeast Asia by both population and the size of its economy.
 They haven’t suffered negative GDP growth since the 1998 Asian Financial Crisis.
 Indonesia is also a large exporter of automobiles, petroleum and palm oil.

 Broader concerns overshadow many of these positive aspects though.
 Indonesia’s economic problems, weaker growth, pressure on the state budget, widening deficit, and a lack of competitiveness are all worrying for the nation’s long term prospects.